wkhere/stackless/Doc/library/ctypes.rst

 .. function:: get_errno()

-   Returns the current value of the ctypes-private copy of the system `errno` variable in the calling thread.
+   Returns the current value of the ctypes-private copy of the system :data:`errno` variable in the calling thread.

    .. versionadded:: 2.6

 .. function:: get_last_error()

-   Windows only: returns the current value of the ctypes-private copy of the system `LastError` variable in the calling thread.
+   Windows only: returns the current value of the ctypes-private copy of the system :data:`LastError` variable in the calling thread.

    .. versionadded:: 2.6